 📄️ Changes in TDengine 3.0

-This document explains how TDengine SQL has changed in version 3.0.
+This document describes how TDengine SQL has changed in version 3.0 compared with previous versions.